Cryotherapy for early prostate cancer

 When is cryotherapy used?

-If there are areas of cancer that are growing quickly (high grade) you can have focal treatment to these.
-Very slow-growing areas of cancer may not be treated.
-You may have fewer side effects, because less healthy tissue is damaged.
+If there are areas of cancer that are growing quickly (high grade) you can have focal treatment to these areas.
+Very slow growing (low grade) areas of cancer may not be treated.
+You may have fewer side effects because less healthy tissue is damaged.

 How is cryotherapy given?

-The doctor passes thin needles through the skin behind the scrotum (perineum).
-They pass an ultrasound probe into the back passage (rectum), to give a picture of the prostate gland on a screen.
-This is so the doctor can guide the needles into the right place.
-They pass the gas, which freezes the cancer cells, through the needles into the area of the prostate gland where the cancer is.
+Cryotherapy destroys cancer cells by freezing them with a special gas.
+The surgeon passes thin needles through the skin behind the scrotum (perineum).
+They pass an ultrasound probe into the back passage (rectum) to give a picture of the prostate on a screen.
+This is so they can guide the needles into the right place.
+The surgeon passes the gas through the needles into the area of the prostate where the cancer is.
+This freezes the cancer cells.

 Urinary problems